A Patronymic last name ends with -son or -sen and was coined as last name from a patronymic.

 Old Surnames with Patronymic Origin

-These are of British origin and were first registered used as last name between 1100 and 1400.
+These are of British origin, English or Scottish, and were first used as last names from about 1100.
 They are highly useful for Y-DNA genealogy and surname projects.

 If your direct paternal line (Y-DNA) is of British origin and has one of these names, please join the appropriate projects.